Scunthorpe: History

-Scunthorpe as a town came into existence due to the exploitation of the local ironstone resources, and subsequent formation of iron works from the 1850s onwards.
-The regional population grew from 1,245 in 1851 to 11,167 in 1901 and 45,840 in 1941.
-During the expansion Scunthorpe expanded to include the former villages of Scunthorpe, Bottesford, Frodingham, Crosby, Brumby and Ashby.
+Scunthorpe as a town came into existence due to the exploitation of the local ironstone which began in 1859; iron production commenced in 1864, steel smelting in 1891.

+Scunthorpe's population grew from 1,245 in 1851 to 11,167 in 1901 and 45,840 in 1941.
+The boundaries of Scunthorpe expanded to include the former villages of Bottesford, Yaddlethorpe, Frodingham, Crosby, Brumby and Ashby.
 Scunthorpe became an urban district in 1891, merged as 'Scunthorpe, Brumby and Frodingham Urban District' in 1919, and became a municipal borough in 1936.
+Scunthorpe was originally dominated, socially, politically and culturally, by Rowland Winn, the most significant landowner in the district.
+By the First World War local working class culture, drawing on trade unions and the Labour Party had emerged to challenge the Conservative Party's hegemony.